 Top Amex credit cards are practically notorious for Amex airline fee credits, which have gotten harder and harder to use.
 But that's no longer the case with the Hilton Aspire Card.

 The card's longtime $250 airline fee credit – to use on costs like seat selection, baggage, and award ticket taxes – is out the door.
-In its place, Amex is adding an entirely new setup for airline credits.
+In its place, Amex added an entirely new setup for airline credits.

-Starting Jan.
-1, 2024, Hilton Aspire cardholders will get up to $200 in what they call “flight credits,” meaning they can easily be used for airfare outright.
-Just use your Hilton Aspire Card to pay for a ticket directly with the airline or through amextravel.com and the credit should kick in.
+As of Jan.
+1, 2024, Hilton Aspire cardholders get up to $200 in what they call “flight credits,” meaning they can easily be used for airfare outright.
+Just use your Hilton Aspire Card to pay for a ticket (or seat assignment, upgrade – whatever!) directly with the airline or through amextravel.com and the credit should kick in.

 The downside here is that it's now a quarterly benefit, with $50 available every three months.
 These are use-it-or-lose-it benefits, so every quarter you forget to use it would mean you'd lose out on $50 back.